cannicombustiva/100-days-of-code/log.md

 **Today's Progress**: Finally I understand the difference between local&global scopes in javaScript.
 **Thoughts**: At the beginning when I studied this course, it was hard for my mind to use scopes.
 For me it's an important achievement.
 I feel very good.

+### Day6: January 9, 2017

+**Today's Progress**: Completed the basic js course on freeCodeCamp.
+**Thoughts**: I realize that I love this world.
+Thanks to this challenge I am experiencing so much satisfaction that the university I can not see.